jarviscanada/jarvis_data_eng_IlyasIsmail/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (2024-present)**: Developed programs in Java and Linux/Bash using a Docker PostgreSQL container as the database, and Git for version control.
-Supplied each project with a detailed documentation to help others navigate and understand each project developed.
+**Software Developer, Jarvis (2024-present)**: Developed programs in Java, JavaScript, TypeScript, Node.js, Angular, Angular Material,  and Linux/Bash using a Docker PostgreSQL container as the database.
+Git and GitHub was used for version control through the GitFlow branching model.
+Supplied each project with detailed documentation to help others navigate and understand each project developed.
 Practiced Agile methodology through daily scrum meetings, sprint planning, and sprint retrospectives to ensure the best quality of work.

 ## Education